skesamsetty/ML_Project/README.md

 ---
 - https://www.kaggle.com/yamqwe/introversionextraversion-scales

-The questionaire contains 91 questions.
+The questionaire contains 91 questions and 3 demographic identifiers.
 The questions were presented one at a time in a random order.
 For each questions 3 values were recorded: